-Are you perpetually disorganized when it comes to bills?
-We’ve been there!
+Talk about stressful!!
+No more!!
+We need bill solutions to help us stay organized once and for all.
 Here are 11 genius tips that we’ve found to help you keep track of your bills and keep them organized.
 No matter if you’re a pen and paper type or a spreadsheet fanatic, you’ll find some useful bill organization tips here.

-Bill Organization Tips for the Perpetually Disorganized
+Bill Organization Tips for Folks Who Have a Disorganized Budget

 Want to make a budgeting system that’s completely customized to your family’s unique situation?
 Follow these tips to create an excel budget spreadsheet with only the items that you need.

 4. Create a Family Budget Station to Organize Your Bills

 So, paying bills isn’t exactly most people’s idea of a good time, but it would be a lot more enjoyable to sit down at a pretty bill payment center like this one to pay bills.
 There’s a place for incoming and outgoing bills, a bill tracker, a record of accounts, and so much more!